Midsummer, Latvian style

 Latvia celebrates Midsummer or in Latvian “Līgo”.
 It is a difficult to translate word because it is way more than “sway” or something like that.

 It is an ancient tradition, with traditional foods, traditional beer as drink and wreath.
-Men wear oak leaf wreath, especially these ones whose name is “Jānis”.
-We could refer to this name as John probably in English.
+Most men wear the rich oak leaf wreath, but especially these ones, whose name is “Jānis”.
+We could refer to this name probably as John in English.
 Women, girls and older ladies wear a flower wreath.
-Options are endless, but there is definitely an attempt noticeable to compete for the most beautiful wreath.
-The wreath is supposed to also make the lady who wears it looking great, attractive and beautiful.
+Options are endless, but there is definitely noticeable an attempt to compete for the most beautiful wreath.
+The wreath is supposed to also make the lady, who wears it, looking great, attractive and beautiful.
 Midsummer night calls for making love and finding your match.
 The ferns are said to blossom with golden blooms at midnight tonight, and whoever finds that bloom, has found a never ending love.
-So, it’s said in many thousands of folk-songs.
-Couples go bloom chasing in the middle of night and pretty much in the forest.
+So it’s said in many thousands of folk-songs.
+Couples go bloom chasing in the middle of night in the forest.
 Where else are you going to find a ferns blossoming?

 My options in Canada are way fewer.

-I used to make my own caraway seed cheese and hoped it would be like the Latvian.
-Cabnadian milk is not real milk, therefore, it is tough to get it acting like real milk, but taste is quite fine once I have all ingredients working.
+I sometimes make my own caraway seed cheese and hope it would be like the Latvian cheese.
+However, Canadian milk is not real milk, therefore, it is tough to get it acting like real milk, but taste is quite fine once I have all ingredients working.

 This year and today, I am moving.
 We have been moving things for quite a while, but we hope to finalize the move today.

 Therefore, not much celebration today, but it will be nice afterwards.

 I won’t also have internet until it gets re-connected at the new place.
 I will catch up with everything some time next week.
 I’m using the pictures I took a while ago, but I think it makes sense because back then when I started this second blog, nobody ever saw or read it.